aio-libs/create-aio-app/README.md

 # Create aio ms
----

-The simple boilerplate for microservices based on aiohttp.
+The tool that helps quickly create a basis for the microservice on aiohttp and prepare the development environment.

 # Create a microservices
 ``
 create-aio-ms my-microservices
 ``

+test for lib

 # Roadmap:
 - [ ] create new project